-Real estate is the sector that emits the second most CO_2 , after transportation.
+Real estate is the sector that emits the second most $CO_2$ , after transportation.
 We can no longer avoid the vital need to limit our environmental impact, which has become for our clients an essential criterion in their choice of living spaces.
 Our answer?
 Taking ever increasing action on the issue and innovating constantly to seize new opportunities.

-of CO2 emissions in France come from real estate 84%
+of CO2 emissions in France come from real estate

-of French people believe that the value of a real estate asset will depend on its energy performance in the near future 2050 year targeted for achieving carbon neutrality in France of the climate emergency on...
+that the value of a real estate asset will depend on its energy performance in the near future year targeted for achieving carbon neutrality in France of the climate emergency on...